AIChem-ShenWang/HeckLit-Code/README.md

-This project is the code for the paper "HeckLit: A benchmarking study of a literature-based large-scale Heck reaction yield dataset", including the dataset used and the code for dataset processing & analysis, model training & testing.
+This project is the code for the paper "Optimizing model learning performance on challenging Heck reaction yield dataset", including the dataset used and the code for dataset processing & analysis, model training & testing.

 The project uses Python in combination with the CPU & GPU provided by the Colab (https://colab.research.google.com) to build and train the model.The required python version and python libraries are listed in pkgs.txt.